Lua Voxel Manipulator

 If any VoxelManip contents were set to a liquid node (liquidtype ~= "none"), VoxelManip:update_liquids() must be called for these liquid nodes to begin flowing.
 It is recommended to call this function only after having written all buffered data back to the VoxelManip object, save for special situations where the modder desires to only have certain liquid nodes begin flowing.

-The functions minetest.generate_ores() and minetest.generate_decorations() will generate all registered decorations and ores throughout the full area inside of the specified VoxelManip object.
+The functions core.generate_ores() and core.generate_decorations() will generate all registered decorations and ores throughout the full area inside of the specified VoxelManip object.

-minetest.place_schematic_on_vmanip() is otherwise identical to minetest.place_schematic(), except instead of placing the specified schematic directly on the map at the specified position, it will place the schematic inside the VoxelManip.
+core.place_schematic_on_vmanip() is otherwise identical to core.place_schematic(), except instead of placing the specified schematic directly on the map at the specified position, it will place the schematic inside the VoxelManip.

 Notes